dpeytonX/tf300_plasma/README.md

 Fix some of the display issues<br/>
 <ul><li>Hardware Cursor?</li><li>Keyboard MousePad</li>
 </ul><br/>
 Fixed the Kernel.
-It requires a linaro gcc.
-The gcc that comes with Ubuntu does not work!
+It requires a linaro arm gcc.
+The gcc arm cross-compiler that comes with Ubuntu does not work!

 <h2> INSTALLATION </h2>
 <p>